Alper Potuk

-Alper Potuk (born 8 April 1991) is a Turkish footballer who plays as a midfielder or winger.
+Alper Potuk (born 8 April 1991) is a Turkish footballer who plays as a midfielder or winger for TFF 1.
+Lig club Bodrumspor.

 Early life

 Potuk was born in Bolvadin, Afyonkarahisar Province, on 8 April 1991.
 He began playing football with friends in the street, receiving a strong backing from his family, especially his father and brother; his brother would give him a ride to watch Afyonkarahisarspor training sessions.
 Potuk's family relocated to Eskişehir because of his father's job.

 Career

 Eskişehirspor

 Çiftelerspor signed the youngster in 2002, and he competed in their youth teams for three years.
 In a match against Eskişehirspor, Potuk scored his team's lone goal in a 1–4 loss, impressing the Eskişehirspor coaches.
 Potuk started his career in the city of Eskişehir, joining Çiftelerspor in 2002, before moving on to Eskişehirspor in 2005.
 He made his professional debut on 29 May 2009 against Gaziantepspor.
 In the second qualifying round of the 2012–13 UEFA Europa League, he scored the first goal in a 2–0 win against Scottish Premier League side St Johnstone.